 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 6.1 Effective dispute resolution requires a process designed to resolve complaints.
 Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
 Yes Complaints policy see link previously 6.2 Any remedy offered must reflect the extent of any service failures and the level of detriment caused to the resident as a result.
 A landlord must carefully manage the expectations of residents and not promise anything that cannot be delivered or would cause unfairness to other residents.
-Yes Complaints policy see link previously 6.5 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
+Yes Complaints policy see link previously

+6.5 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
 Any remedy proposed must be followed through to completion.
-Yes Responses sent when outcome known, review best way to keep residents informed when actions are ongoing.
-Ask responder to keep resident informed; complaints team to track actions where they are not operational (eg training or policy change) 6.6 In awarding compensation, a landlord must consider whether any statutory payments are due, if any quantifiable losses have been incurred, the time and trouble a resident has been put to as well as any distress and inconvenience caused.
-No Procedure needs updating - we are drafting a compensation procedure by end of March 23
+Yes Responses sent when outcome known, we will keep residents informed when actions are ongoing.
+Lead is required to keep resident informed; complaints team to track actions where they are not operational (eg training or policy change) 6.6 In awarding compensation, a landlord must consider whether any statutory payments are due, if any quantifiable losses have been incurred, the time and trouble a resident has been put to as well as any distress and inconvenience caused.
+Yes Repairs Compensation Procedure

-Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 6.3 Landlords should look beyond the circumstances of the individual complaint and consider whether anything needs to be 'put right' in terms of process or systems to the benefit of all residents.
-Yes Learning is reported to relevant Head of Service 6.7 In some cases, a resident may have a legal entitlement to redress.
+Code section Code requirement Comply: Evidence, commentary and any Yes/No explanations 6.3 Landlords should look beyond the circumstances of the individual complaint and consider whether anything needs to be 'put right' in terms of process or systems to the benefit of all residents.
+Yes Learning is reported to relevant Head of Service, wider organisation through Learning Panel.
+Significant learning shared with Board of Trusees and Executive Team.
+6.7 In some cases, a resident may have a legal entitlement to redress.
 The landlord should still offer a resolution where possible, obtaining legal advice as to how any offer of resolution should be worded.
-Yes Complaints policy see link previously
+Yes Complaints Policy

-Section 7 - Continuous learning and improvement Mandatory 'must' requirements
+Section 7 - Continuous learning and improvement

 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 7.2 Accountability and transparency are integral to a positive complaint handling culture.
 Landlords must report back on wider learning and improvements from complaints in their annual report and more frequently to their residents, staff and scrutiny panels.
-Yes Annual report to board, residents newsletter
+Yes Learning Panel Annual Report